jpantano30/What_Are_We_Cooking-/README.md

 #
 <details>
 <summary>Approach Taken:</summary>
-👉 I started by add in HTML and some CSS.
+👉 I started by adding in HTML and some CSS.
 Then created the carousel.
 <br>
 👉 I then went back and forth through HTML, CSS, and JavaScript creating buttons and functionality.
 <br>